Nigerian company develops application for blocking stolen phones

 “Once a phone is locked remotely by the owner, buying it will be a mere waste of money.”

-Mr. Gideon Egbuchulam, Chairman of the company said that the application was one of the applications lined up by the company to meet the technical and software needs of Nigerians.
+Mr Gideon Egbuchulam, Chairman of the company said that the application was one of the application lined up by the company to meet technical and software needs of Nigerians.

 Egbuchulam said that the company had opened an incubation centre in Abuja where he planned to recruit brilliant young Nigerian Information Technology (IT) professionals.

-“Given the enabling environment, Nigerian youths will take Nigeria to the next Silicon Valley in Africa.
+“Given enabling environment, Nigerian youths will take Nigeria to the next Silicon Valley in Africa.

 “Almost all giant tech companies in the world are interested in the Nigerian market and that is the reason our company is recruiting over 1000 people by the end of 2020 to support talented youths,” he said.